-No development shall occur in the zone until the M6 Homestead Gully (as shown on Structure Plan D) Management Plan has been adopted by the landowner and the Council and complied with.
+No development shall occur in the zone until a Homestead Gully Management Plan for the M6 Homestead Gully (as shown on Structure Plan D) has been prepared by the landowner and approved by the Council and complied with.
 The purpose, features and implementation of the Homestead Gully Management Plan are set out in Appendix A to this Zone.